Pneumatic domain properties for attached circuit

 Each topologically distinct pneumatic circuit in a diagram requires exactly one Gas Properties block to be connected to it.
 Therefore, there must be as many Gas Properties blocks as there are pneumatic circuits in the system.
 If no Gas Properties block is attached to a circuit, the pneumatic blocks in this circuit use the gas properties corresponding to the default Gas Properties block parameter values.

 Specify the gas specific heat at constant pressure.
-The default
+The default value is

 Specify the gas specific heat at constant volume.
-The default
+The default value is

 Specify the gas dynamic viscosity.
 The default value is